← Guides

 Temp range1030°CFlocculationhighFlavour profileNeutral, clean, dry

 Lalvin EC-1118 (also sold as Prise de Mousse) is the world's most widely used sparkling wine yeast and a meadmaking staple.
-Its exceptional tolerance to alcohol (18%), cold temperatures, and nutrient stress makes it the go-to strain when fermentation conditions are challenging — high-gravity batches, manuka honey (whose MGO compounds inhibit other strains), or stuck fermentation restarts.
+Its exceptional tolerance to alcohol (18%), cold temperatures, and nutrient stress makes it a good solution when fermentation conditions are challenging as with high-gravity batches, manuka honey (whose Methylglyoxal compounds inhibit other strains), or stuck fermentation needing a restart.
 The trade-off is flavour neutrality: EC-1118 will get the job done but won't add much of its own character.
 For traditional meads where the honey should shine, this is often exactly what you want.
 For melomels where yeast-derived fruitiness is desirable, consider 71B instead.
-Low nitrogen demand; short lag phase; fast fermenter.
-Source: Scott Labs 2025–2026 Handbook.
+It has a low nitrogen demand and a short lag phase, making it a fast fermenter.

 Use in calculator →